 All the front panels on this cabinet have a red background.
 This red comes from cinnabar and provides a wonderful backdrop to expose an esoteric ensemble of indigenous animals painted on the front panels.
 The four center panels have raised gesso paintings of a tiger, a mythical snow lion, a stag, and a white elephant, embedded amidst also raised-gesso foliage and flowers.
 On the small side panels are the deer, goat, jackal, dog, horse, snow leopard, and Tibetan antelope.
 Many of these animals have symbolic significance in Tibetan art, representing transmutation of anger into wisdom (tiger), luck and happiness (snow lion), longevity and prosperity (deer and antelope), and royal authority as well as appropriate vehicle for offerings such as precious jewels to Buddhist deists (elephant).
 Of special significance is the white elephant, which is revered as the mount for the Buddha and the reincarnation of Buddha.
 The frame surrounding each panel is decorated with floral design, also in raised gesso technique.
 The effect of this technique is to bring forth a tactile experience, that of “within reach”, a positive association for a Buddhist who owns or uses the furniture so decorated.

 The top panel of this cabinet shows an excellent patina of age and use.
-There is no question this cabinet is an authentic Tibetan antique, which is now quite rare as so many Tibetan art and furniture were vandalized or destroyed during the Cultural Revolution of the 1950s.
-Later, what survived was not allowed to leave the country.
+There is no question this cabinet is an authentic Tibetan antique, which is now rare as so many Tibetan art and furniture were vandalized or destroyed during the Cultural Revolution of the 1950s; what survived is not allowed to leave the country today.
 Many Tibetans and neighboring Nepalese have been busy making reproductions to sell to tourists and unsuspecting collectors.
 A piece of furniture decorated in the “kyungbur” technique is very hard to reproduce.
-This rare cabinet has survived in excellent condition and the vibrant decorations would make it stand out in any room.
+This cabinet is a rare piece of art and is a treasure to collect.